gabriel-smartins/gabriel-smartins/README.md

 ###

 <p align="left">Hi!
 I'm Gabriel, nice to see you here! 👋<br><br>I'm a FullStack Developer focused on JavaScript and TypeScript ecosystem.
-I work with the complete stack, from building reactive interfaces with React to modeling PostgreSQL and MongoDB databases.<br><br>However, my main interest and passion are on the backend.
-I love the challenge of building business logic, designing efficient APIs (using Fastify and Express), and optimizing database communication (with Prisma ORM).<br><br>Currently, my studies are fully dedicated to NextJS<br><br>When I'm not coding, I'm probably diving into geek culture. 🤓</p>
+I work with the complete stack, from building reactive interfaces to modeling databases.<br><br>However, my main interest and passion are on the backend.
+I love the challenge of building business logic, designing efficient APIs , and optimizing database communication.<br>

 ###